Recoskie/JDasm/docs/Basics.md

 <br />

 We would also call this 10 hertz.
-We use metric to represent larger number like 1 kilo hertz would mean 1000 points a second.
+We use metric to represent larger numbers like 1 kilo hertz would mean 1000 points a second.

 <br />

-An integer that is a dword is 32 binary digits gives a range of control 2^32-1.
+An integer that is a dword (32 binary digits) gives a range of control 2^32-1.
 The value is the point to move the magnet in the speaker.

 <br />